DBC-SF/mentorship-wiki/README.md

 _For things like coordinating the phase transition workshop (Intro to Sinatra), how does that fit into the booking sessions?_

 We have Fixed Sessions on the calendar for existing events.
 These will be pre-assigned to the main person (though if that person can’t do it they can pass it off).
-For example Whiteboard Wednesday will be a pre-assigned Fixed Session that is automatically assigned to Amelia (or John).
-Also Sinatra Workshop would be on the Fixed Session.
-The mentor who wants to run this would need to connect with the Mentor Coordinator to set the time and day.
+For example Whiteboard Wednesday will be a pre-assigned Fixed Session that is automatically assigned to John.
+Also the Sinatra Workshop would be a Fixed Session.
+The mentor who wants to run one of these would need to connect with the Mentor Coordinator to set the time and day.

 If there are additional Fixed Sessions that any mentor would like to have - they can request this from the Mentor Coordinator who will assess the number of mentoring hours available against the need for such a session.